 It’s Hubby Dear’s birthday in a couple of weeks and we’re having family over for a lavish dinner.
 So while I go and test out recipes that could use a heavy hand of ginger, I’m leaving you today with a recipe of Jeera Rice – a restaurant favourite of the man himself.
 It’s ridiculously simple and not to mention delicious.
 Serve it alongside any curry of your choice, or even some Raita if you’re pressed for time.
 Whatever you do, do say a silent prayer for all the ajwain that I bid farewell to – for somewhere out there there’s a recipe that’s calling its name.

 JEERA RICE (CUMIN RICE)

-Heat oil in a deep pan on medium-low heat and add in cinnamon, star anise and cumin seeds.
-Once they start to sizzle and become fragrant, add in onions, and fry for a few minutes till lightly browned.
+- Heat oil in a non-stick pan on medium-low heat and add in cinnamon, star anise and cumin seeds.
+Once they start to sizzle and become fragrant, add in onions, and fry for a few seconds till lightly browned.
 Be careful not to let it burn.

 - Stir in cooked rice, season with salt and stir-fry for a couple of minutes till rice warms through.

 - Garnish with cilantro leaves and serve warm.

 If you like this recipe, then you will surely like my Jeera Pulao (Cumin Pilaf).

 Tried this recipe?
 Leave a Comment and let me know, also Rate it by clicking the number of stars on the recipe card.
 Want to share your version with me?
 Tag me on Instagram @hookedonheat